aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-javascript/_index.md

 ### Setting Expiry Date of a PDF Document Using JavaScript Actions

 Aspose.PDF allows you to set an expiry date for a PDF document by embedding JavaScript Actions.
-This functionality ensures that the PDF becomes inaccessible after a specified date and time, enhancing document security and control.
-By leveraging JavaScript Actions, you can define precise expiration conditions down to the second, ensuring that the document's accessibility is tightly regulated.
+This functionality ensures the PDF becomes inaccessible after a specified date and time, enhancing document security and control.
+By leveraging JavaScript Actions, you can define precise expiration conditions down to the second, ensuring the document's accessibility is tightly regulated.

 **You can achieve this by following these steps**